What is continuous delivery?

-Continuous Delivery is the software development process of getting code changes into production quickly and safely.
+Continuous Delivery is the software development process of getting code changes into production quickly, safely and with higher quality usually using tools to automate the deploys.
 Engineering teams make changes to their software in short cycles, so that it can be tested and released more frequently.
-This approach allows for incremental changes with lower costs and risk.
+This approach allows for incremental changes with both lower costs and risk.
 The approach was first popularized by Jez Humble and David Farley in their book, Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment Automation.

 Below are the primary benefits to a continuous delivery pipeline in the cloud.

 Market conditions are in a perpetual state of constant change as consumer behavior shifts.
-Products can suddenly catch on or, just as suddenly, decline in use.
-At the same time, technological advances can also affect the need to release changes more quickly.
+Products can suddenly catch on or, just as suddenly, decline.
+At the same time, technological advances can also affect the need to release changes more quickly to your end users.
 To respond to unpredictable market and technology changes, it’s quicker for engineers to release software using continuous delivery.

 With continuous delivery, teams share responsibility for software delivery.
 This breaks down the silos between groups or departments, and removes the unpredictability and stress from software release.
 Deploying more frequent releases is a process that gets the team working at a regular, predictable pace.